Updated: Sep 21

 Who doesn’t love a story?

-Stories sell.
-We often believe them without thinking or questioning.
+However, many times storytelling in investing takes us away from trends and data.
+We often believe stories without thinking or questioning.
 And they can have an unjustified weight on our perceptions.
 Consequently, stories often impact markets and our investment decisions when they shouldn’t.

-Polycab is India’s leading manufacturer of cables and wires.
-More recently Polycab has also launched a wide range of consumer electrical products like fans, switches, switchgear, LED lights and luminaries, solar inverters, and pumps.
-Polycab has 23 manufacturing facilities at four locations.
-It has a network of ~4,600 dealers and distributors and reach ~205,000 retail outlets.
+Polycab has 25 manufacturing facilities at seven locations.
+It has a network of ~3,500 dealers and distributors and reaches 125,000 retail outlets.
 Company focuses on backward integration to control the supply chain, and product quality and generate a higher margin.
-Company has a 22-24% market share in the organized cables and wires space and 15-16% in the overall market.
+Company has a ~24% market share in the organized cables and wires space and 15-16% in the overall market.
 Based on company estimates, the industry size is INR 60,000 – 65,000 cr in FY22.

 Is it an FMEG company?